Kirby calculus for null-homologous framed links in 3-manifolds: Generalization of Fenn and Rourke's theorem to --manifolds with boundary

 In this paper, $\twoheadrightarrow$ for groupoids denotes an epimorphism in the category of groupoids, i.e., a full functor which is surjective on objects.
-In fact, all the groupoid epimorphism denoted by $\twoheadrightarrow$ will be bijective on objects.
+In fact, all the groupoid epimorphism denoted by $\twoheadrightarrow$ appearing below are be bijective on objects.
 In the above situation we have an epimorphism